MarielHamson/mr-robogers/README.md

 ---
+* _The user enters a number and receives back a list of numbers ranging from 0 to the number inputted_

+  * Input: 4
+  * Output: 0, 1, 2, 3, 4

+### Exceptions

 * _The user enters a number that is or contains the number 1, the entire number will be replaced by "Beep!"._

   * Input: 1